OVERVIEW

-• RECW can help any disadvantaged communities owned or operated by a Board of Directors or other similar groups that can legally provide a Board Resolution.
+RECW can help communities owned or operated by a Board of Directors or other similar groups that can legally provide a Board Resolution.

-• Your community must be financially under-resourced, with burdensome water and wastewater system(s).
+Your community must be financially under-resourced, with non-compliant or non-functioning water and wastewater systems.

-RECW serves communities in northern California.
-If your northern California community is unlikely to be serviced by county or municipal systems any time soon, RECW can provide your community with services.
+RECW serves small communities in Northern California.
+If your community is unlikely to be serviced by county or municipal systems any time soon.

 RECW can meet with your community and work to transfer the burden of owning and operating the water and/or wastewater systems to the RECW non-profit utility at affordable rates.

-RECW seeks disadvantaged communities, that would like to be relieved from the financial burden of upgrading and operating their water and wastewater systems.
+RECW seeks small communities that would like to receive assistance to cover the financial burden of upgrading and operating their water and wastewater systems.
+(State Smalls).

 Mission

-RECW was founded to provide water systems, wastewater operations, and capital projects services to disadvantaged communities in northern California.
-Because we are a small nonprofit with limited collaborators and infrastructure, our rates for water and wastewater are lower than the rates of for-profit utilities.
+RECW was founded to provide water systems, wastewater operations, and capital projects services to communities in California.
+Because we are a small nonprofit with limited collaborators and infrastructure, our rates for water and wastewater are lower than rates of for-profit utilities.

-RECW is funded entirely by grants from different sources, e.g. (USDA, private foundations, and state and private grantmaking organizations), serving to mitigate the problems of environmental injustice, pollution, and toxic water contamination.
+RECW is funded by grants from different sources, e.g., USDA, private foundations, and state and private grantmaking organizations, providing funding and technical assistance to mitigate the problems of environmental injustice, pollution, and toxic water contamination.

-RECW’s overarching goal is to provide affordable and sustainable clean water to disadvantaged communities.
+RECW’s overarching goal is to provide affordable and sustainable clean water/wastewater treatment to small communities.

 RECW has approval from the CA Secretary of State to do business in CA and is registered with the California Attorney General’s Registry of Charitable Trusts.